asjad99/Sequential-Decision-Making-/README.md

 # Index of Jupyter (IPython) Notebooks

+Data Science has been around for a while.
+Even big data has been around for a while(Hubble has been sending us image data and Scientists at CERN have been collecting Tera Bytes to uncover the secrets of the universe).
+Business recently realised that can extract value out of the data they collect(e.g user data and event data) to make data-informed decisions which replaces the old model of going with the gut instinct, loudest voice, and best argument methods.
+The insights gathered through this process can help improve existing processes and lower operations cost.
+Learning 'how to be smart with data' is also bit of an art, that requires experience and practice.

 Instead of providing a sophisticated definition of Data Science, We run with this definition for now(by J. Kolter at CMU):

 > Data science = statistics + data collection + data preprocessing + machine learning + visualization + business insights + scientific hypotheses + big data + (etc)